SandeepKrSuman/BiryaniMahal/README.md

 # BiryaniMahal
 Designing a website for Biryani Mahal (chain of Biryani Shop in Kolkata) which can help increasing their sale.

-This is a simple HTML-CSS web-page with a bit of jQuery.
-This is one of my initial projectswhich I am making while learning web developement.
+This is one of my initial projects which I am making while learning web developement.

+P.S. :- The best part is I have stood 5th out of top 8 designs for EXORSA v7.0 in WWWIZARD, a website design contest conducted by mywbut.com, for this project.

+Find my contest rank : https://mywbut.com/exorsa7.0/wwwizard-result

+access this web page : https://sandeepkrsuman.github.io/BiryaniMahal